grumat/BmpTrace2Win/README.md

 (Or simply throw it away).

 So I deny myself to execute a software written like this on my PC.
 It's a principle.
-If someone can organize himself in a structured way, it can't help me.
+If someone can't organize himself in a structured way, he/she also can't help me.
 No one will buy a car with a complete mess under the hood!

+### Orbuculum

+No Windows port.

 ## Description of the tool

 The code here is a quick but *not so dirty* solution to a simple problem: I want to debug my firmware using SWD in my brilliant VisualGDB extension in my beloved Visual Studio.
-At one side of my desktop I have a Putty terminal where my trace output should be dumped.
+At one side of my desktop I have a console or Putty terminal where my trace output should be dumped.

 So don't expect other features.
 The tool will not configure the BMP for you, such as described in other docs about TraceSWO (including bmtrace).